top of page

 Purpose: Event ticket

 Basis: Legitimate interests - it is necessary for us to capture and store this information to enable the sale of tickets for events, handle any payment enquiries and manage the communications and information you need to attend the event.
+If you choose to hear about future KaMYMT events, refer to “Marketing and News”.

 Purpose: Marketing and News

 Where we have your explicit consent we will use your contact information to update you by email about events which you may wish to attend and news about the Trust.
 You can opt out of these at any time by using the link in the email or by emailing: webmaster@kamymtrust.org.
+We will also store and read your comment so that we can respond in the way that you would expect.

 2. How we use your data

-that data was collected, as set out in the table at the top of this policy.
+We will only use your data in a manner that is appropriate considering the basis on which that data was collected, as set out in the table at the top of this policy.
 For example, we may use your personal information to reply to enquiries you send to us.
 In the case of grants, at least two Trustees will be required to approve each application but the names of the applicant and/or student are redacted.
 Up to three officers of the Trust know the applicants’ names and will not be involved in the decision-making process.

 3. When we share your data